MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcvisualmanager-class.md

 ### Parameters
  [in] *bSmall*
  A Boolean parameter that indicates whether `GetNcBtnSize` should retrieve the size of a small or large system button.
-If *bSmall* is `TRUE`, `GetNcBtnSize` returns the size of a small system button.
+If *bSmall* is TRUE, `GetNcBtnSize` returns the size of a small system button.
 Otherwise, it returns the size of a large system button.

 ### Return Value
  A [CSize](../../atl-mfc-shared/reference/csize-class.md) parameter that indicate the size of the system buttons.